Parrot023/Pacmen/README.md

 ## LOG
 Log of what has happened

+### 23rd of October 2019
+- Added frame count
+- The enemy now has lives

 ### 9th of October 2019
 - The enemy now spawns every second.
 - Before this change the enemy would spawn randomly.